 One teacher instructed all the students.
 All grades were taught at the same time.
 Often the teacher was not much older than the students.
 The last classes were held in 1943 when consolidation of small districts occurred.

-The Belden School Restoration Committee was formed in 2004 by a group of Territory residents who raised funds and restored the building to how it appeared in 1936.
+The Belden School Restoration Commission was formed in 2004 by a group of Territory residents who raised funds and restored the building to how it appeared in 1936.

 Education and Scholarship

-The Galena Territory Foundation Education and Scholarship Committee established the Lend A Hand College Scholarship and Vocational/Technical Skills Education Scholarship for students in Galena, River Ridge and Scales Mound school districts to help with the cost of college or vocational/technical skills training
+The Education and Scholarship Commission of the Galena Territory Foundation established the Lend-A-Hand College Scholarship for students in Galena, River Ridge and Scales Mound school districts to help with the cost of college or vocational/technical skills training.
+Applications are available each year in January from the high school counselors.
+The deadline for submitting applications to the Foundation office is March; the deadline date will be posted in the application.

 The Galena Territory Foundation also encourages each student, whether or not s/he apply for this assistance, to remain committed to and involved in the community.
 This might be involvement in scouting, coaching, FFA, conservation, church, etc. The choice of how to help is secondary to the understanding of the need to help.
 The future of our community is based on the participation we can all offer.